 New funding for microenterprises and SMEs

-Already before COVID-19, youth unemployment was high in Sweden, and large parts of the potential workforce were entirely dependent on social benefits.
-Better access to new forms of funding for microenterprises and SMEs, would be particularly helpful for these groups.
+Even before COVID-19, youth unemployment was high in Sweden, and large parts of the potential workforce were entirely dependent on social benefits.
+Better access to new forms of funding for microenterprises and SMEs would be particularly helpful for these groups.
 The crisis will make the situation worse, but will it also be an opportunity to turn the development around?

 COVID-19 makes the struggle for jobs worse

 The ongoing COVID-19 pandemic has far-reaching consequences for entrepreneurship and the ability of people to generate an income.
-Even before the pandemic, the struggle and competition for jobs in Europe as well as in Sweden was intensifying and inequality along with segregation was on the rise.
-Especially vulnerable and marginalized groups on the labor market include refugees and migrants but also youth.
+Even before the pandemic, the struggle and competition for jobs in Europe (including Sweden) was intensifying, with inequality and segregation also on the rise.
+Especially vulnerable and marginalized groups in the labor market include refugees and migrants, but also youth in general.
 In Sweden, over 13% of the potential workforce lived entirely on social benefits before the COVID-19 outbreak.
-The Swedish welfare model, which is built on the idea of high involvement and high degree of employment in the population, is currently seeing Europe’s highest employment gap between domestic born and foreign born.
+The Swedish welfare model, which is built on the idea of high involvement and a high degree of employment in the population, is currently seeing Europe’s highest employment gap: between domestic-born and foreign-born young people.
 Youth unemployment in Sweden was 20% in 2019, which compares to 11% in Denmark and 10% in Norway.
 In a Swedish context, where large groups are excluded from the labor market, the entire basis of social capital will risk start eroding, leading to a society of mistrust and alienation.

-The Swedish model has historically been built on the idea of large corporations and strong unions working together in one of the world’s tightest corporative arrangements, while microenterprises in particular but also SMEs have to a large extent been neglected by both the traditional market actors and the policy makers.1 From a historical and development perspective the uneven focus is understandable, but often pointed out as a risk factor by economists.
+The Swedish model has historically been built on the idea of large corporations and strong unions working together in one of the world’s tightest corporative arrangements, while micro-enterprises in particular but also SMEs have to a large extent been neglected by both traditional market actors and the policymakers.1 From a historical and development perspective, the uneven focus is understandable, but is often pointed out as a risk factor by economists.
 In a global context, Sweden has been a leading force in both international aid and environmental matters, not the least through climate activist Greta Thunberg.
 While Sweden has internationally had a strong ambition of fulfilling the 17 UN Sustainable Development Goals (SDGs), through governmental agencies like Swedish International Development Cooperation Agency (Sida), the same focus cannot be said to have been the case domestically.

 The welfare offering, streamlined to suit the classical Swedish labor market model, proved ill-adapted to cope with the multi-faceted needs from a new generation of non-European migrants.
-The COVID-19 outbreak poses new challenges to the quality of the general quality of the welfare service, which in Sweden is highly dependent on personal income tax.2 With an expected increase in the unemployment rate, fewer tax payers will need to bear a larger share of the burden.
-Businesses of all sizes are being affected.
-With a shrinking global market, and the need for a stronger domestic focus, the need for a conducive environment for small and medium-sized enterprises (SMEs) and microenterprises is high.
+The COVID-19 outbreak poses new challenges to the quality of the general quality of the welfare service, which in Sweden is highly dependent on personal income tax.2 With an expected increase in the unemployment rate, fewer taxpayers will need to bear a larger share of the burden.
+Businesses of all sizes are being impacted.
+With a shrinking global market, and the need for a stronger domestic focus, the need for a conducive environment for small and medium-sized enterprises (SMEs) and micro-enterprises is high.

 We layout the foundation for a more inclusive financing of microenterprises and SMEs.
 It should not only be easier for SMEs to hire more people, but they should also be encouraged to activate the large already existing vulnerable segment of the population who even before the COVID-19 outbreak were excluded from formal job opportunities.
-We propose a combination of policy instruments, specifically the introduction of a new microfinance initiative, backed by government guarantees, in combination with business training and an active support from actors across society, including civil society and other hybrid organizations.
+We propose a combination of policy instruments, specifically the introduction of a new microfinance initiative, backed by government guarantees, in combination with business training and active support from various actors, including civil society and other hybrid organizations.

 A recent report by the Swedish Entrepreneurship Forum3 indicates that as many as 772 000 individuals, or 13.3% of the Swedish work force, were living completely on social benefits.
 Recent research shows that it takes 12-13 years for 50% of the group defined as foreign-born to obtain a subsistence level in Sweden.
 While the unemployment rate was 3.8% in the whole population, a staggering 15.8% rate is reported for the foreign-born segment – with women in particular being left out.
 Thus, Sweden becomes the country with the highest employment gap between foreign and domestic born in all of Europe.
 In addition, the Swedish youth unemployment rate – at 21% in 2020 and increasing, remains at the higher end of the countries.